BrentFarris/TheLastValkyrie/docs/brents-c-programming-rules.md

     return len;
 }
 ```
-*Note:* This does not validate the utf8 string.
+*NOTE 1:* This does not validate the utf8 string.
 I am not fond of making the length function also validate the string, for that we should create a separate method for validation.
 Using [this table I found on Wikipedia](https://en.wikipedia.org/wiki/UTF-8#Description) we can construct a validation function (also this table was used for the length function).
 ```c
 bool utf8valid(const char* const str) {
     if (str == NULL)